English

 - (co-ordinating) organisations of public and commercial broadcasting

-The board of the Foundation appoints the members, chairmen and secretaries of the Press Council.
-The Press Council consists of four (vice) chairmen, thirteen member-journalists and thirteen members-not-journalists.
+The board of the Foundation appoints the members, chairmen and secretaries of the Council for Journalism.
+The Council for Journalism consists of several (vice) chairmen, ten member-journalists and ten members-not-journalists.
 The chairmen and members all do theirs work in their spare time and beside their normal jobs.
-The chairman and his substitutes are members of the judiciary.
+The chairman is a high-profile journalist, his substitutes are members of the judiciary.
 The member-journalists have various jobs in journalism such as editor, editor-in-chief or freelance journalist.
 The non-journalist members have different positions in society.
 The secretary and acting secretary must be a lawyer.

-Further the board of the Foundation determines the regulations of the Press Council.
+Further the board of the Foundation determines the regulations of the Council for Journalism.

 Developments

 Over the years the statutes and regulations have been adjusted.
-Since 1993 there is also the possibility of mediation between complainant and journalist.
-As from that same year the Press Council can give a statement of opinion about a case of principal interest on its own initiative.
-Up till now this has happened three times: about the use of stolen information by journalists (RvdJ 1995/32), about the use of hidden camera's and microphone's (RvdJ 1996/44) and about embargo (RvdJ 2003/50).
+Since 1993 there has been for a long time the possibility of mediation between complainant and journalist.
+As from that same year the Council for Journalism can give a statement of opinion about a case of principal interest on its own initiative.
+Up till now this has happened four times: about the use of stolen information by journalists (RvdJ 1995/32), about the use of hidden camera’s and microphone’s (RvdJ 1996/44), about embargo (RvdJ 2003/50) and about the air crash in Tripoli (RvdJ 2010/35).

-Since January 2003 a complainant may apply for an accelerated treatment of his complaint.
-Further the Press Council introduced consistency in its decisions by expressing the tendency in its decisions, referring to its earlier opinions in similar cases.
+Since January 2003 a complainant could apply for an accelerated treatment of his complaint.
+Further the Council for Journalism introduced consistency in its decisions by expressing the tendency in its decisions, referring to its earlier opinions in similar cases.

-In February 2005 a term of six months is implemented, in which a complaint must be filed.
-In order to shorten its procedure the Press Council hired four freelance clerks, all working at the Council of State, to formulate draft decisions.
-Nowadays the parties receive an opinion approximately within four weeks after a hearing.
-The board will evaluate the work of the freelance clerks and try to collect more extra funds.
+In February 2005 a term of six months was implemented, in which a complaint must be filed.
+In order to shorten its procedure during several years the Council or Journalism hired freelance clerks, all working at the Council of State, to formulate draft decisions.

-Furthermore the Press Council is looking into the possibilities and ways to play a more active role in the public debate on journalistic practice.
-In that aspect the Press Council has worked on a guidebook for journalistic behaviour.
-With its decisions the Press Council intends to formulate standards of good journalistic practice and to direct the development of these standards.
-The Press Council has written down these standards in a guidebook.
-The aim of this guidebook is to contribute to the transparency and the surveyability of the judgements of the Press Council on behalf of the professionals and the public.
+Furthermore the Council for Journalism has looked into the possibilities and ways to play a more active role in the public debate on journalistic practice.
+In that aspect the Council or Journalism has worked on a guidebook for journalistic behaviour.
+With its decisions the Council or Journalism intends to formulate standards of good journalistic practice and to direct the development of these standards.
+The Council or Journalism has written down these standards in a guidebook.
+The aim of this guidebook is to contribute to the transparency and the surveyability of the judgements of the Council or Journalism on behalf of the professionals and the public.
 The guidebook was presented at the Annual Meeting of 24 April 2007.
 Because of the development of standards concerning publications on the Internet, the guidebook was amended for the first time in April 2008.
-Further the guidebook was amended in September 2010.
+Further the guidebook was amended in 2010, revised in 2015 and amended in 2018.

 Mission